How was your weekend?

 Although we’re coming to the end of the triathlon season, I had yet another busy weekend.
-I can’t wait until November, when things start to wind down a bit for me (although I mustn’t forget that I’ve signed up for Gosport Half).
+I can’t wait until November when things start to wind down a bit for me (although I mustn’t forget that I’ve signed up for Gosport Half).

 On Friday, I managed to squeeze in a run with Teri.
 Neither of us is on top form at the moment, so it felt like quite a struggle.
 I shouldn’t complain about having sunshine at this time of year, but it also felt really hot.
-It was lovely to have a catch up with Teri – I’ve missed having time to run and chat.
+It was lovely to have a catch up with Teri.
+I’ve missed having time to run and chat.
 We did a loop through the Common and then up to the Sports Centre.

 Southampton Ukelele Jam were at parkrun serenading the runners.
 They have quite a wide repertoire, but my favourite rendition was when they played ‘Rawhide’.
-I’m not sure who the lead of the group is, but he was fantastic!
+I’m not sure who the leader of the group is, but he was fantastic!
 I think all of the #TimeToChange activities also encouraged a lot of people to try parkrun for the first time, as 733 runners took part, which is the second highest attendance figure.

-Sunday’s activity was the Gridiron 100 (which was not an American football event, despite its name – it’s a cycling randonnee, that goes over many cattle grids).
+Sunday’s activity was the Gridiron 100 (which was not an American football event, despite its name.
+It’s a cycling randonnee, that goes over many cattle grids).
 Stu and I arrived reasonably early at the event and met up with Teri and a couple of her friends.
-It felt a bit chilly, so we went into the cafe for some hot drinks… where we discovered fellow triathlete Donna, who was raring to go, despite only recently having completed an ironman.
+It felt a bit chilly, so we went into the cafe for some hot drinks… where we discovered fellow triathlete Donna, who was raring to go, despite only recently having completed an Ironman.

-The event had a relaxed start in approx. 5 minute waves, which was quite refreshing after the mass starts at Wiggle sportives.
+The event had a relaxed start in approx. 5-minute waves, which was quite refreshing after the mass starts at Wiggle sportives.

-I’d been undecided about what to wear and had opted for some bib tights and a cosy jersey, however, as it had felt cold, I’d also put on Stu’s waterproof jacket.
+I’d been undecided about what to wear and had opted for some bib tights and a cosy jersey.
+However, as it had felt cold, I’d also put on Stu’s waterproof jacket.
 This turned out to be a mistake as I soon warmed up and wished that I had on my usual SOAS jersey and shorts with arm warmers and leg warmers.

 The first rest stop was at about 26km.
 When we got inside, we spied some more STC members who had already bagged a table with a platter of biscuits.
-Although the event had been very cheap to enter (only £6), there was plenty to eat and drink, and bananas were only sale at 30p each, which was another refreshing change from the gels on offer at large sportives.
+Although the event had been very cheap to enter (only £6), there was plenty to eat and drink, and bananas were on sale at 30p each, which was another refreshing change from the gels on offer at large sportives.

 We cycled on and arrived at the second rest stop, where (yet again), Donna was getting ready to go.
 We got our brevet cards stamped and then headed off on the final leg.
-The last section was much flatter and felt a lot faster, however, I was glad when we got back to Lymington, where we collected the final stamps on our brevet cards.
+The last section was much flatter and felt a lot faster.
+I was glad when we got back to Lymington, where we collected the final stamps on our brevet cards.
 Despite having done a lot of cycling recently, the early pace meant that I found this hard, so I’ll need to pace myself better next weekend.